-🧪 The Science of Cooking Oils: Health Benefits, Risks & How to Choose the Right One
+Healthiest Cooking Oils: Benefits, Risks & How to Choose the Right One

-Cooking oils are more than just kitchen staples—they’re critical components of our diet that influence heart health, inflammation, cholesterol levels, and even nutrient absorption.
+Healthiest Cooking oils: not just kitchen staples—they’re critical components of our diet that influence heart health, inflammation, cholesterol levels, and even nutrient absorption.
 With a wide variety of oils available, understanding their unique properties can help you make healthier choices tailored to your lifestyle.

 🧬 Understanding Fatty Acids: The Basics